vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Currently, if you want to run AI models locally, say on a machine with 16GB RAM, you are restricted to using small models.
 The bottom line is that most quantized (compressed) models are not trustworthy.
 They are okay for non-crtical work like translation, summarization and brainstorming.
 But their ability to hallucinate makes them unsuitable for high precision work.

+Qnatization may also affect the model in unexpected ways.
+For example, in a roleplay scenario, they may start to mix male/female behaviours.

-One solution may be to use small domain specific models.
+One solution may be to use small domain specific non-quantized models.
 A good example of this is MedGemma, a Google model that's optimized for medical text and image understanding.
 The model comes in two variants:
 - 4b: 7.8GB (non-quantized size), text only
 - 27b: 54GB (non-quantized size), text and images